 Note

-If you don’t define any conditions for a branch, it’s considered an empty branch and all the records will pass through the branch.
+If you don’t define any conditions for a branch, it’s considered an empty branch, and all records will pass through the branch.

 You can configure conditions using either of the below options.